tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior.md

 height, including bad periods (byzantine proposers, network being asynchronous).
 In these cases, the sequence of calls to ABCI++ methods may not be so straighforward, but the Application should still be able to handle them, e.g., without crashing.
-The purpose of this section is to define what these sequences look like an a precise way.
+The purpose of this section is to define what these sequences look like in a precise way.

 As mentioned in the [Basic Concepts](./abci%2B%2B_basic_concepts.md) section, Tendermint acts as a client of ABCI++ and the Application acts as a server.
 Thus, it is up to Tendermint to